distribution-explorer/distribution-explorer.github.io/_sources/background/software.rst.txt

 The ``scipy.stats`` module is more feature-rich than the ``numpy.random`` package in that it allows more functionality beyond sampling out of a distribution.
 It also features more distributions.
 The module also has functions to perform statistical tests, transformations, and other statistical computation.
 Here, we will focus only on its distributions.

 As described in the `documentation <https://docs.scipy.org/doc/scipy/reference/stats.html>`_, every distribution is an instance of a subclass of an `rv_continuous <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_continuous.html#scipy.stats.rv_continuous>`_ or `rv_discrete <https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rv_discrete.html#scipy.stats.rv_discrete>`_ base class.
-These classes have useful methods, like ``rvs()``, which draws samples out of the distribution, ``pmf()`` for discrete distribution and ``pdf()`` for continuous distributions, which return the value of the probability mass function or probability density function, and others.
+These classes have useful methods, like ``rvs()``, which draws samples out of the distribution, ``pmf()`` for discrete distributions and ``pdf()`` for continuous distributions, which return the value of the probability mass function or probability density function, and others.
 The instance is instantiated by supplying the appropriate parameters, which vary depending on the distribution.
 For example, the Normal distribution is implemented as ``scipy.stats.norm``.

 .. code:: python